 Earlier this year, an active HIV cluster of dozens of known cases was confirmed in Cabell County, primarily among the area’s population of intravenous drug users, according to the West Virginia Bureau for Public Health.

-Ramey was quick to point out that not all HIV/AIDS cases are intravenous drug users.
+Ramey was quick to point out that not all of the HIV/AIDS cases are intravenous drug users.